LIMITED TIME OFFER: Receive a FREE pack of sausages when you spend over £40

 Pacing/Difficulty getting comfortable

-Some pets may start sleeping less, if your pet is suddenly pacing, struggling to get comfortable, readjusting their position frequently or starting to wonder in the night it may be due to joint pain and it could be worth speaking with a vet to have their joints assessed.
+Some pets may start sleeping less, if your pet is suddenly pacing, struggling to get comfortable, readjusting their position frequently or starting to wander in the night it may be due to joint pain and it could be worth speaking with a vet to have their joints assessed.

 1 comment